Jake Xu of Bath-based creative agency Ready explains the benefits of planning your approach to marketing

 "We specialise in graphic design, brand development, email communications, web design, customer publishing and design for print.

 "Marketing plans are a great way for a business to ensure it makes well-informed decisions throughout its growth.
-They help organisations understand where they're at before deciding where they want to get and what methods they will use to achieve this.
+They help organisations understand where they are before deciding where they want to be, and how they can achieve that.
 Ideas expressed by everyone in the business can be structured to create a coherent, detailed plan of action.

 "If you treat producing a marketing plan or business plan as a mere box to be ticked, you're missing an opportunity.
-Before you start work on your marketing plan, you must truly understand why you're doing it and how it can benefit you.
+Before you start work on your marketing plan, you need to truly understand why you're doing it and how it can benefit you.

 "When we set up the company, we already had tons of work lined up.
 We didn't have time to write a business plan; we kind of thought we knew what we were doing and where we wanted to go.
 We've always been self-funded, so we didn't need to borrow money or attract investment.